• Skip to primary navigation

 If you don’t have a food processor or a blender, you can muddle the blueberries with a mortar and pestle but you’ll have to really mash them well to release all the juices.
 I don’t really recommend muddling the blueberries, so you could leave them out and just make a sweet lemon glaze.

-If you don’t have a strainer to catch the blueberry remains from the skin, that’s ok, you can totally eat them, it just makes the glaze a little chunky.
+If you don’t have a strainer to catch the blueberry remains from the skin, that’s ok; you can totally eat them.
+It just makes the glaze a little chunky.

-Some recipes use sour cream but to get that same tang we used buttermilk for our recipe.
+Some recipes use sour cream, but to get that same tang, we used buttermilk for our recipe.

 How Do I know If My Muffins Are Done?